Legend-of-Dragoon-Modding/Severed-Chains/README.md

 - PS1 bios reverse engineered
 - PS1 kernel reverse engineered
 - Hardware emulation layer
-  - GPU (currently a simple software renderer, about 60% support)
+  - GPU (currently a simple software renderer, about 65% support)
   - SPU (supports most simple ops, no reverb)
   - MDEC (functional but colour output is wrong; major syncing issues)
   - CDROM (good support)
-  - GTE (partially functional)
+  - GTE (mostly functional)
   - Joypad (support in progress, getting fairly good)
+  - Memcard (some support, mostly rewritten and unnecessary in game)

 The kernel and bios are functional and fully capable of bootstrapping the LoD executable.
 The game boots and the intro FMV plays with major glitches.
 The main menu loads but is non-functional due to controller input not yet being functional.